(These setting are enabled through the application preferences.)

 When comparing results between WR systems, you will likely want to do the comparison in LuckGrib, importing the other systems results via GPX files.
 LuckGrib has features which make doing the comparison easier than when doing it in other apps.

-In this example open ocean passage, there are three paths generated, each with a different time step, and they are all essentially all the same.
+In this example open ocean passage, there are three paths generated, each with a different time step, and they are all essentially the same.
 The time duration of the paths are, from left to right: 8 days 8.6 hours, 8 days 8.8 hours, 8 days 8.8 hours.

 The largest difference between these three examples is the amount of time taken to compute the solution.
 On a 2017 13” Macbook Pro, the average of three runs for these examples is: 0.588 sec, 0.890 sec and 2.95 sec.
 (If you have experiences with a different weather routing system, how does its performance compare for these examples?)